Ashkan-Yaldaie/thesis/documents/TableOfContents.md

     - Capturing a video clip of an intrusion
     - Uploading the video to the cloud and sending an email notification
     - Controlling the security system via Bluetooth
+  - Testing
   - Creating a graphical user interface for the system
-6. Ways to improve future implementations
+5. Ways to improve future implementations
-7. Conclusion
+6. Conclusion

 &nbsp;References
 &nbsp;Appendix